mortar-works/mortar-website/src/site/use-cases/ditto.md

 pageImage: IASS_hoopd_hackney_01d.png
 homepageImage: ditto-detail03.png
 description: |-
-  Ditto is our Digital Triage Tool for identifying and assessing user needs and navigating them to appropriate services and resources.
+  Ditto is a platform for creating information and advice services that are dynamic and responsive to a users needs.
+Ditto stands for Digital Inclusion Triage Tools and enables the customisation of different triage methods for identifying and assessing user needs and a suite of tools for presenting appropriate services and resources.

 order: 2
 ---